ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 Let's say you want to start with a number and create a transform animation taking it to a target number.
 You can do it using :class:`~.FadeTransform`, which will fade out the starting number and fade in the target number.
-But when we think about tranforming a number from one to another, intuitive way of doing it is by incrementing or decrementing it smoothly.
+But when we think about transforming a number from one to another, intuitive way of doing it is by incrementing or decrementing it smoothly.
 Manim has a feature that allows you to customize this behaviour by defining your own custom animation.

 You can start by creating your own Count class that extends :class:`~.Animation` class.